top of page

-While many travellers will be armed with "must-see" and "top things to do in Dubrovnik" lists, my insights as a local guide, gained through interactions with visitors from across the globe, made me realize that the path to an unforgettable Dubrovnik experience isn't paved solely by "dos" but also lined with crucial "don'ts".
-Here is a things not to do in Dubrovnik list to enhance your Dubrovnik adventure:
+While many travellers arrive armed with “must-see” and “top things to do in Dubrovnik” lists, my experience as a local Dubrovnik guide and driver, combined with countless conversations with visitors from around the world, has shown me that an unforgettable trip to Dubrovnik isn’t shaped only by what you do, but also by what you avoid.

 Avoid the bustling and scorching months of June, July, and August if you dislike crowds and heat.
 Plan strategically for a more comfortable experience.